u-ways/buy-my-tea/README.md

 # Buy My Tea

-Just a small script to automate my tea purchase.
+Just a small script to automate my tea purchase using Selenium out of interest.

 ## Usage Example